brc7/flatnav/README.md

 reorder - applies graph reordering to permute the node ordering of the index query - queries the index and computes recall and other performance metrics

 The tools are largely self-documenting and will provide help if run without any command line arguments.
 Note that the reordering tools can generally run without needing access to the dataset, queries or distance metrics (unless profile-guided reordering is used).

 1. `$ cd flatnav`
 2. `$ cmake -G "Unix Makefiles"`
 3. `$ make`

+You will need a C++11 capable compiler and a Git installation for cmake to run properly.

 ### Datasets from ANN-Benchmarks